jugeeya/UltimateTrainingModpack/README.md

 6. **Do I need an emuMMC?**

    No, an emuMMC is not required for smash mods.
 Using an emuMMC is complicated and a known ban risk when connected online, so it is not recommended.
-7. **Can this mod be run on emulators?**

-   Yes, using Yuzu or Ryujinx!
-See the installation instructions for more information.
 8. **How do I know that I installed the Training Modpack correctly?**

    When launching Smash for the first time after installing the Training Modpack, you should receive a pop up notification confirming that you've installed it correctly.
 You can also check your SD card to make sure that you have all of the files installed in the correct location.
 If you have the following files, its likely that everything else is installed correctly as well. `SD:/atmosphere/contents/01006A800016E000/exefs/main.npdm`, `SD:/atmosphere/contents/01006A800016E000/romfs/skyline/plugins/libtraining_modpack.nro`, etc.